kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 Given a string of parentheses, find the balanced string that can be produced from it using the minimum number of insertions and deletions.
 If there are multiple solutions, return any of them.

 For example, given "(()", you could return "(())".
 Given "))()(", you could return "()()()()".

+## Daily Coding Problem: Problem #985 [Medium]

+This problem was asked by Uber.

+One way to unlock an Android phone is through a pattern of swipes across a `1-9` keypad.

+For a pattern to be valid, it must satisfy the following:

+- All of its keys must be distinct.
+- It must not connect two keys by jumping over a third key, unless that key has already been used.

+For example, `4 - 2 - 1 - 7` is a valid pattern, whereas `2 - 1 - 7` is not.

+Find the total number of valid unlock patterns of length `N`, where `1 <= N <= 9`.